ivanursul/ivanursul/_posts/2024-01-01-developing_a_high_accuracy_fall_detection_device.markdown

 ## 3D-Printed Case Design
 ![](assets/images/open_scad.gif?style=centerme)
+*The model of the box in openscad editor*

 Using OpenSCAD, I designed a custom case to house all the components securely.
 The key design considerations included: